Mouth Guard For Teeth Grinding: All You Need To Know In 2024

 The causes of bruxism are multifactorial and can be influenced by various factors.
 Stress and anxiety are common triggers1.
 Bruxism can also be related to teeth misalignment or sleep disorders such as sleep apnea.
 Interestingly, our daytime habits can influence our nighttime behavior.
 For instance, if you tend to experience muscle tension and clenched jaw during the day, this pattern will likely persist during sleep.

+One way doctors can determine if you have been grinding your teeth at night is by using a Brux Checker (as shown in the video above).
 While occasional teeth grinding may not cause harm, chronic bruxism can lead to significant dental problems, including:pngtree-bruxism-vector-illustrationgrinding-teeth-sensitivity-care-clinic-vector-png-image_43080188aa

 • Worn enamel